kgrajski/ecog/README.md

 # Simulated Electro-corticogram (ECOG) Data

 The purpose of this repo is to generate artificial ECOG-data.
-The use of an artificial ECOG dataset is to support develop and testing of an ECOG AI/ML workflow.
+The use of an artificial ECOG dataset is to support development and testing of an ECOG AI/ML workflow.

 ## Description